 - 1 14-ounce can diced tomatoes, undrained

-- 4 to 5 ladles of water (or you instead slip in stock of any kind that may be languishing in your freezer)
+- 4 to 5 ladles cold water (or use stock of any kind that’s languishing in your freezer)

 - Coarse salt and black pepper